flutter/flutter/docs/contributing/testing/Leak-tracking.md

 in the comments.

-It is ok to opt out a test when the test throws an exception and the code did not finalize properly.
+It is ok to opt out a test when the test throws an exception and thus the code did not finalize properly.

 While some exceptions should be finalized properly and should not result in leaking objects,